 Mild intermittent: When asthma symptoms or attacks occur twice a week or even less, it can be called the mild intermittent level of asthma.
 Between two episodes, one may not have any symptoms of asthma and lung function is normal.

 Mild persistent asthma: When a patient gets symptoms or episodes of asthma more than twice a week, but not more than once in a single day, it is mild persistent asthma.
-The patient may suffer from symptoms of asthma more than twice in a month.
+The patient may suffer from symptoms of asthma more than twice a month.

 Moderate persistent asthma: When the patient suffers from the symptoms of asthma every day, it can be called moderate persistent asthma.
 The patient suffers from nighttime symptoms more than once a week.